List of DC Comics characters: H: John Henry Jr.

 John Henry Jr. is a character appearing in American comic books published by DC Comics.

 John Henry Irons has a great-uncle of the same name who was inspired by the vigilante John Henry after he was given one of John Henry's sledgehammers by a mysterious old man.
 After he brought the last of John Henry's murderers to justice, John Henry Jr. was kidnapped by the Time Masters when trying to look for the other sledgehammer that John Henry Jr. wielded.
 John Henry Jr. was among the 13 missing Golden Age superheroes that were returned to their own time when the pods they are in failed causing history to be rewritten around them.

 However, John Henry Jr. ended up a prisoner of the Childminder.
 He and the other missing sidekicks are eventually rescued by Stargirl and transported to the present day.

-John Henry Jr. was hooked up with his grandnephew and his great-grandniece Natasha Irons.
-Mister Terrific later mentioned that John Henry Jr. is officially with his relatives.
+From there, he meets John Henry Irons and Natasha Irons.

 Heretic

 Heretic (whose real name is Hafid al Ghul and also known as "Fatherless") is a character appearing in American comic books published by DC Comics debuting in Batman and Robin #12 (July 2010).
 He was created by Grant Morrison and David Finch.

 Heretic is an operative of Leviathan who wears a steel bat-shaped mask and armor.
-He is later revealed to be a genetically modified adult clone of Damian Wayne created by Talia al Ghul.
-Talia later seemingly kills Heretic after he kills Damian.
+He would later be revealed to be a genetically modified adult clone of Damian Wayne created by Talia al Ghul.
+He was additionally responsible for killing Damian in the Batman, Inc. comic and killing fellow Batman Inc. member Knight, not before Squire costs him an eye.
+Talia is furious at Heretic's decision to kill Damian without permission and in revenge beheads Heretic.

 Later, Heretic returns under the title of "The Other", having claimed a League of Assassins Lazarus Pit from the previous owner.
 Heretic/Other destroys Titans Tower, kills Lady Vic, and hires Lobo to kidnap Damian.
 He is defeated by Robin and falls into a crevice.